swangchu/pythonByExamples-Tha/example-6/readme.md

     - Adding Dawa as the key for name.
 Adding 18 for the key age.
     - We are using for loop to display the key and value pair stored in the dictionary called bio.
     - We use pop() method to remove the key-value pair.

+**Project 7**

+This project implements the Rock, Paper and Scissors game.

+    - The user plays the game against the Robot.
+Robot makes random choice from a tuple called choice.
+    - An empty dictionary called game is used to store choices of the Robot and user.
+    - The player can continue playing the game as long as the player choose.